borntofrappe/fullstack-d3/README.md

 - sequential, diverging, cyclical scales create a scale like `d3.scaleLinear`, with a domain (`[0, 1]`) and a range (an array of colors).
 Consider `d3.interpolateBlues()`.
 You obtain a color by calling the function with a specific number, like `d3.interpolateBlues(0.5)`

-- when interpolating between two or more colors d3 supports both the scale and array syntax. `d3.interpolateBlues()`, for instance, creates a proper scale, while `d3.interpolateBlues[n]` creates an array of `n` colors in the prescribed range
+- when interpolating between two or more colors, d3 supports both the scale and array syntax. `d3.interpolateBlues()`, for instance, creates a proper scale, while `d3.interpolateBlues[n]` creates an array of `n` colors in the prescribed range

 - functions from `d3-interpolate` interpolate between two colors in a given color space.
 In this light, it is helpful to have a brief overview of the different formats: